Brandsma/PI-INN-Hydrodynamic-Imaging/README.md

 The `run_example.py` script uses synthetic data and should work without additional data files.
 For full functionality with real simulation data, you'll need to provide the appropriate `.npy` data files in the expected locations.

 ### Python Version Compatibility
-This project was developed and tested on Python 3.11.9.
+This project was developed on Python 3.7.
+This project was later tested again on Python 3.11.9.
 While it may work with other Python 3.x versions, I recommend using Python 3.11 for best compatibility.

 ## Repository Structure